Corvette Summer: The Corvette

 There were two Corvettes made for the film (both 1973 model years): a “main” car and a "backup" model, both built for MGM by Korky's Kustom Studios.
-The “main” car was often displayed during the film's publicity tour, and both cars were later sold by MGM to private parties.
-The “main” car was sold to an Australian collector and altered to look different from how it appears in the film.
+The main car was often displayed during the film's publicity tour, and both cars were later sold by MGM to private parties.
+The main car was sold to an Australian collector and altered to look different from how it appears in the film.
 An original mold of the car from the film was displayed at the Corvette Americana Hall of Fame in Cooperstown, New York, and is now part of the collection of the National Corvette Museum.
-The "backup" car remained in the U.S., was owned for a while by Mike Yager of Mid America Motorworks in Effingham, Illinois, and was on display there between periodic car shows.
+The backup car remained in the U.S., was owned for a while by Mike Yager of Mid America Motorworks in Effingham, Illinois, and was on display there between periodic car shows.
 Yager sold the car to a private collector in late 2009.
-That car is now believed to be in New Zealand.
+The car remains in the US with a private collector.